gostrc/octopress/source/_posts/2012-02-01-watching-for-new-tags-in-git-and-other-vcss.markdown

 I use this tool quite often and it does its job perfectly.
 There are still situations were something like urlwatch is required to check for new versions of a package:

-1. Upstream doesn't use a version control system.
+1. Upstream doesn't use a version control system or doesn't use tags.
-2. Upstream doesn't properly use the VCS and doesn't use tags.
-3. Upstream uses an unsupported VCS (not git, svn, or hg).
+2. Upstream uses an unsupported VCS (not git, svn, or hg).

-The 1st and 2nd items can't be addressed by me.
+The 1st item can't be addressed by me.
-But the 3rd item is because I don't maintain any packages that use another VCS.
+But the 2nd item exists because I don't maintain any packages that use another VCS.
 If you want support for a new VCS type that supports tags, I would be happy to look into it if you open a feature request on github.

 Checkout tagurit on [github](https://github.com/gostrc/tagurit), or [rubygems](https://rubygems.org/gems/tagurit).